The Secular Transition: A bibliographic essay

 Secular transition theory

-In “The continuing secular transition”, a paper originally presented at a conference in 2000 and ultimately published in 2007 in The Role of Religion in Modern Societies (edited by Detlef Pollack and Daniel Olson with a copyright date of 2008), Voas argued that what he called the secular transition is inseparable from other transitions that constitute modernisation, e.g. the industrial revolution, the decline in mortality, or equalization in the status of women.
+In “The continuing secular transition”, a paper originally presented at a conference in 2000 and ultimately published in 2007 in The Role of Religion in Modern Societies (edited by Detlef Pollack and Daniel Olson with a copyright date of 2008), Voas argued that what he called the secular transition is inseparable from other transitions that constitute modernisation, e.g. the industrial revolution, the decline in mortality, or equalisation in the status of women.
 A transition is a permanent large-scale change; it is not cyclical or recurring.
 Specifically, Voas points to parallels between the fertility transition—the global decline in birth rates—and what might be called the secular transition, the move away from religion.
 He predicted that secularisation would spread across the world in essentially the same order as the fertility transition.

 The theory that modernisation leads to a secular transition is an extension of the classical secularisation thesis marked by forthright support for several key elements: